 Technology has come a long way in the past few years, and one area where this is particularly evident is audio-visual (AV) technology.
 AV can make or break a presentation, so choosing the right equipment for your in-person conference is essential.

-Let’s discuss some of the most important factors to consider when selecting AV for your event, then how you can make sure your audio-visual partner understands your requirements.
+Let’s discuss some of the most important factors to consider when selecting AV for your event, then how you can make sure your audio-visual equipment supplier understands your requirements.

 The amount of audio-visual equipment you need for an in-person event will depend on several factors:

 - Whether or not the event will be live-streamed or have a virtual component

 - Existing venue lighting

 - Whether or not the venue has or needs soundproofing